 Have you recently been dismissed from you job by your employer and feel the process was unfair?

 Are you being denied a salary-package benefit that has been promised by your employer but not delivered?

-Are you being consistently bullied at work and have tried using all the procedures that exist in your workplace to resolve the problem?
+Are you being consistently bullied at work and have tried using all the procedures that exist in your workplace to resolve the problem but failed?

 If the answer is “YES” to any of the above then its very likely you may be feeling shocked, helpless, worried or extremely upset.
 Please remember that it’s not uncommon to experience such feelings after conflict in the workplace but often rectifying such a situation can be simple and fast with the right help and advocacy.

 The Employment Advocate is a professional employee advocacy service with a proud record of ensuring West Australians with workplace issues receive appropriate legal and financial remedies for the unlawful acts committed by their employers.

 We are a Perth-based firm that helps people to successfully navigate the complicated Federal Fair Work and West Australian Industrial Relations systems.

 Our practitioners are carefully selected industrial relations professionals and HR people.
 Each has considerable knowledge of and experience with Western Australia’s current employment laws.

 So, if you have a problem at work you should be talking to The Employment Advocate because it’s our job to help you.

 The Employment Advocate can assist in cases involving: